Uganda: Water supply and sanitation

 main strategy paper to fight poverty.
 According to a 2006 published report, a comprehensive expenditure framework had been introduced to co-ordinate financial support by external donors, the national government, and nongovernmental organisations.
-The PEAP estimated that from 2001 to 2015, about US$1.4 billion, or US$92 million per year, was needed to increase water supply coverage up to 95 percent, with rural areas needing US$956 million, urban areas and large towns needing US$281 million, and small towns needing US$136 million.
+The PEAP estimated that from 2001 to 2015, about US$1.4 billion, or US$92 million per year, was needed to increase water supply coverage up to 95 per cent, with rural areas needing US$956 million, urban areas and large towns needing US$281 million, and small towns needing US$136 million.

 Education

 Uganda's educational system, while lacking in many areas, has seen significant change since the late 1990s.
 The educational system is set up so that children spend seven years in primary school, six years in secondary school, and three to five years in post secondary school.
 In 1997, the government declared that primary school would be free for all children.
 This amendment has had huge benefits.
 In 1986, only two million children were attending primary school.
 By 1999, six million children were attending primary school, and this number has continued to climb.

 Following significant gains in access to primary education since 1997 when universal primary education (UPE) was introduced, Uganda in 2007 became the first country in sub-Saharan Africa to introduce universal secondary education (USE).
-This bold step by the Government of Uganda led to an increase in lower secondary enrolment of nearly 25% between 2007 and 2012.
+This led to an increase in lower secondary enrolment of nearly 25% between 2007 and 2012.

-At the 2002 census, Uganda had a literacy rate of 66.8 percent (76.8 percent male and 57.7 percent female).
-Public spending on education was at 5.2 percent of the 2002–2005 GDP.
+At the 2002 census, Uganda had a literacy rate of 66.8 per cent (76.8 per cent male and 57.7 per cent female).
+Public spending on education was at 5.2 per cent of the 2002–2005 GDP.

-As of 2020, the NCHE website listed 46 private accredited universities. to mention a few, Makerere University, Mbarara University of science and technology, Kyambogo University, Gulu University, Uganda Christian University, Kampala international University among many more.
+As of 2020, the NCHE website listed 46 private accredited universities, including Makerere University, Mbarara University of science and technology, Kyambogo University, Gulu University, Uganda Christian University, Kampala international University.